em1nx/bloc-heim/README.md

 - Bloc events file.

 Command `bloc-heim.addStateProperty`:
-- Adds new property snippet to bloc state class.
+- Adds a new property snippet to bloc state class.
 - Works only only for [status-based state classes](https://bloclibrary.dev/#/blocnamingconventions?id=single-class-1).

 Commands and code-actions for all bloc Flutter widgets: